The global skills and competency framework for the digital world

 Storage management encompasses managing various storage solutions, local or external storage such as direct access storage (DAS), network access storage (NAS), storage area networks (SAN) and cloud-based storage.

-It involves technologies and processes such as, but are not limited to, virtualisation, replication, mirroring, security, compression, performance monitoring, automation and storage provisioning.
+It involves technologies and processes such as, but not limited to, virtualisation, replication, mirroring, security, compression, performance monitoring, automation and storage provisioning.

 Activities may include, but are not limited to: